Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Image Quality Assessment for VTON (VTON-IQA)

 To reflect the asymmetric dependency structure, the try-on representation $X_V$ aggregates contributions from both garment and person features:

 In contrast, the garment and person branches only incorporate information from the try-on branch:

-This asymmetric interaction design emphasizes that the quality judgment is fundamentally centered on the generated try-on image, which must be evaluated with respect to both garment fidelity and preservation of person-specific attributes.
+This asymmetric interaction design emphasizes that the quality judgment is fundamentally centered on the generated try-on image, which must be evaluated with respect to both garment fidelity and preservation of non-target visual elements.
 By explicitly modeling $V \leftrightarrow G$ and $V \leftrightarrow P$ interactions while avoiding unnecessary $G \leftrightarrow P$ coupling, ICA provides structured relational modeling tailored to virtual try-on quality assessment.
 After the final layer $L$, we extract the \texttt{[CLS]} token from each branch to obtain compact global representations $c_G$, $c_P$, and $c_V$ for the garment, person, and try-on images, respectively.
 We first compute an intermediate relational score $\tilde{s}$ as a weighted combination of cosine similarities between the try-on representation and the garment/person representations:

 where $\alpha \in [0,1]$ is a learnable scalar parameter that adaptively balances the relative importance of garment consistency and preservation of non-target regions.
-This formulation explicitly captures two complementary aspects of virtual try-on quality: (i) garment consistency via the similarity between $c_G$ and $c_V$, and (ii) preservation of non-target regions via the similarity between $c_P$ and $c_V$.
+This formulation explicitly captures two complementary aspects of virtual try-on quality: (i) garment consistency via the similarity between $c_G$ and $c_V$, and (ii) preservation of non-target visual elements via the similarity between $c_P$ and $c_V$.
 By learning $\alpha$, the model dynamically weights these two relational components, allowing the overall quality score to reflect their relative significance in human perceptual judgment.
 Finally, the predicted score is obtained through a learnable affine transformation followed by a $\tanh$ activation:

 where $a$ and $b$ are learnable scalar parameters.
 The $\tanh$ function constrains the score to the bounded interval $[-1,1]$, which improves numerical stability, enhances interpretability, and enables consistent comparison across models.